 So, if you're an early-stage startup looking for funding nowadays, be prepared to make a strong case for your business.
 And be realistic about the amount of money you're seeking.
 Otherwise, you may find securing the funding you need challenging.

-The situation in the 2008/2009 crisis was not so good for more mature startups looking for Serie A, Serie B and Serie C. According to Crunchbase, data shows that amount of money available for startups in their next financing rounds decreased by more than 40% (Serie A -40%, Serie B -42%, Serie C -47%).
-This is why fundraising may require additional work and support nowadays in the front of the next economical crisis.
-If you need help or advice with fundraising do not hesitate to contact us, our startup consultants are ready to support you in your fundraising efforts.
+The situation in the 2008/2009 crisis was not so good for more mature startups looking for Serie A, Serie B, and Serie C. According to Crunchbase, data shows that amount of money available for startups in their next financing rounds decreased by more than 40% (Serie A -40%, Serie B -42%, Serie C -47%).
+This is why startup fundraising may require additional work and support nowadays in the front of the next economic crisis.
+If you need help or advice with fundraising, do not hesitate to contact us, our startup consultants are ready to support you in your fundraising efforts.

 Tips and Tricks for early-stage startup fundraising during a recession

 As a startup, there are a few key things you can do to increase your chances of securing funding during a recession: